Nicole Kidman Continues Her Bold Style Streak in a Revealing Sheer Shirt

 Nicole Kidman has been wowing us with her bold style as of late and Tuesday night’s screening of Big Little Lies was no exception.

-The 50-year-old actress, who stripped down earlier this month for a Baywatch-inspired photo shoot in nothing but a red one-piece, stepped out for the special Emmys "For Your Consideration" event at L.A.'s DGA Theater in a sheer long-sleeve shirt that revealed her black bra underneath.
+The 50-year-old actress, who stripped down earlier this month for a Baywatch-inspired photo shoot in nothing but a red one-piece, stepped out for the special Emmys "For Your Consideration" event at L.A.'s DGA Theater in a Proenza Schouler ensemble featuring a sheer long-sleeve shirt that revealed her black bra underneath.

 Kidman paired her body-baring top with a lacy black skirt, showing off a hint of her long legs.
 The actress, who earned an Emmy nod for her role in the HBO mini-series, polished off the look with black ankle-strap sandals and a voluminous blowout.